bneGREEN: Iran renewables capacity to exceed 1,000 MW by end of Persian year in March

 SATKA said “120mn toman” (roughly $3,400) low-interest 20-year loans are to be awarded to households who install panels for rooftop solar, but did not say from where the funding would be drawn or which banks would take part in providing the loans.

-The Iranian government envisages an ambitious 10 GW of new renewable capacity being developed in Iran by 2025.
+The government envisages an ambitious 10 GW of new renewable capacity being developed in Iran by 2025.

 Earlier this year, Energy Minister Ali-Akbar Mehrabian said Iran’s solar farm installed capacity was nearly 900 MW.
 That’s equivalent to 49% of Iran’s electricity generation capacity from renewables, according to the country’s Renewable Energy and Energy Efficiency Organisation.